 The advantage here is that it the barrier to entry is fairly low; there are Systematic Investment Plans starting from just 500/- month.
 We’ve discussed how timing the market remains an elusive art, which is why SIPs are so popular.
 A SIP operates on the principle of rupee cost averaging – allowing your average cost of investment in a Mutual Fund to come to a generally lower value since you’re investing across dips and rises.

 If you don’t remember where you come from, how will you know where you’re going?
 It always helps to have a clear understanding of why you’re investing before you invest – this helps you select your ideal Mutual Fund Scheme, your investment duration, amount and a bunch of other factors that depend on your goals.

-Setting a timeline:
+Setting a timeline

 The key to making good investments is knowing how long you’re staying in the market.
 Have a time frame for how long you want to invest for; whether you want to build wealth within a short period of time or accumulate wealth slowly over a long period of time.

-3. Avoid Exit Loads:
+Avoid Exit Loads

-Constantly redeeming your Mutual Fund units and reinvesting in different schemes within short intervals could like a good way to time the market but think of the exit load compounded between multiple schemes – you’re probably losing a lot more money than you think.
+Constantly redeeming your mutual fund’s units and reinvesting in different schemes within short intervals could like a good way to time the market but think of the exit load compounded between multiple schemes – you’re probably losing a lot more money than you think.

 If you risk it all on one fund, and that fund does not perform for whatever reason – a poor manager, unlucky portfolio selection, or whatever else, your capital depreciates by a large amount.
-To avoid such disasters, be well read about multiple well-performing funds.
+To avoid such disasters, be well-read about multiple well-performing funds.
 Diversification not only minimizes the risk of complete losses but increases the chances of splendid returns on long-term investments.

-Eliminating the middleman:
+Eliminating the middleman

-Investing in Mutual Funds is typically done through a financial distributor or an advisor, who gets a cut from your profits and from your investment (or charges you a hefty fee for consultation).
+Investing in mutual funds is typically done through a financial distributor or an advisor, who gets a cut from your profits and from your investment (or charges you a hefty fee for consultation).

 Did you know there are websites out there that will pay you to invest in stocks and mutual funds?

-Yup, it’s true!
+Yup, it’s true.
 There are several companies out there that will give you free money to invest in mutual funds.
 They include:

 Robinhood: This is a free investing app for your phone.
 I really mean free all around – free to join and they don’t charge any fees to buy or sell the stock.
 You can get a share of stock like Apple, Ford, or Sprint for free when you join through this link.